sivabalaji29/Chatbot-for-CDP/README.md

 # Zeotap Documentation Chatbot

 This project is an AI-powered chatbot designed to interact with users and answer questions about documentation for various Customer Data Platform (CDP) services.
-It uses FastAPI for backend API services, FAISS for similarity search, LangChain for text management, Azure OpenAI for natural language processing, and Streamlit for a user-friendly interface.
+It uses FastAPI for backend API services, FAISS for similarity search, LangChain for text management,  OpenAI for natural language processing, and Streamlit for a user-friendly interface.

 ---